 Access-A-Ride (AAR) Paratransit Service provides public transportation for eligible customers with disabilities or health conditions that prevent them from using the public buses and subways for some or all of their trips.
-AAR operates 24/7, 365 days a year.
+AAR operates 24/7/365.

-- The price is the same as full fare on public transportation
+- Fares are the same as full fare on public transit.

 You may be eligible for Access-A-Ride if you have a disability that prevents you from using accessible buses or subways for some or all of your trips.
 At your in-person assessment, you will be asked to show whether you can:

 - go up or down subway stairs,

 - travel to a subway or bus station,

 - get on, ride, and exit a subway or bus,

 - and ride or navigate the bus or subway system on your own.